Interactions-Nexus/Nexus-Wiki/interactions.md

 # Interactions Processes
 >
-> **Note:** The DAO constitituion will supersede the arm internal process in case of any any overlap.
+> **Note:** The DAO constitituion will supersede the arm internal process in case of any overlap.
 {.is-warning}